Esthernjoki/yolo/explanation.md

-Database
-mongo - The only available image for Mongo DB

 ## 1. Choice of Base Image

 `node:16-alpine3.16` image is used as the base image to build the container.
 It is based on the Alpine Linux distribution.
 This was choosen as it is lightweight and has a smaller footprint compared to other distributions.
 It includes Node.js version 16, which is higher than the version that the application requires.